linazoo/second-phase/week-3.md

 AM: Assessment
 PM: The Best Challenge Yet

-Build whatever you'd like!
-You'll have this afternoon and most of Friday to build a web app of your choosing.
+Spend this afternoon & Friady building whatever you'd like!
+Feel free to continue working on your DBC Mail challenge if you'd like.

 It's up to you if you want to solo, pair or build something as a group.